SkimaniKings/mern-stack-final-project/README.md

 ## 📞 Support

-If you encounter any issues or have questions, please open an issue on GitHub or contact the development team at support@dripcheck.example.com.
+If you encounter any issues or have questions, please open an issue on GitHub or contact me at simonkimanisimon007@gmail.com

 ---